4533-phoenix/DutyCycleEncoderJava/README.md

 Purpose of this was to prove that our early swerve drive could read absolute wheel direction angle.
-Encoder used here was the CTRE SRX Magnetic encoder, b
+Encoder used here was the CTRE SRX Magnetic encoder, as we have many of those, and when the project started, CANCoders were not available.

 You could plug in more encoders and print them all out to the SmartDashboard.